 DNs Hijacking

-Websites and applications have become a necessary part of your business.
+The internet, websites and apps have become a necessary part of our lives.
 With the availability of online shopping and new technologies, many businesses are now focusing on the growing online market.
 Nevertheless, doing business online comes with threats that you need to know.

-Many small and medium enterprises have a website, but if we ask them if they know about domain name registrar, they will probably look blank.
-And that is why they are more vulnerable to issues such as DNS hijacking.
+Many small and medium enterprises have a website, but if we ask them if they know about domain name registrar, they'll probably have an empty look on their face.
+And that's why they're more vulnerable to issues like DNS hijacking.
 Many reports show that DNS hijacking and attacks are increasing rapidly.

 What Is DNS Hijacking?